Kixunil/debcrafter/README.md

 - [ ] Scala
 - [ ] Python
 - [ ] Debhelper integration
+- [x] Script-based debconf integration
-- [ ] Debconf integration
+- [ ] Native debconf integration
 - [x] Dbconfig integrtion
 - [ ] Delegate maintainer scripts to a common specialized program for faster, more reliable and more easily auditable execution

 Package specification
 ---------------------

-Currently there are two kinds of packages: `Service` and `ConfExt`.
+Currently there are three kinds of packages: `Service`, `ConfExt`, and `Base`.
 Service packages make sure to configure a system-wide systemd service.

 ConfExt packages extend the configuration of services.
 They are used in cases when one *or more* packages need another package to be configured in a certain way in order to work.
 While this might be achieved with special scripts, dependencies describe the situation more cleanly.

+Base packges do only very little additional work.
+They can properly configure alternatives or patches and can be used for distributing binaries.
+A better support for binaries is planned in the future.

 Example of `Service` package specification: